mlabuda2/nf-tower-docs/docs/orgs-and-teams/organizations.md

 2. Click on **Invite member**
 3. Enter the email ID of user you'd like to add to the organization

-An e-mail invitiation will be sent which needs to be accepted by the user, once they accept the invitation, they can switch to the organization (or organization workspace) using their workspace dropdown.
+An e-mail invitiation will be sent which needs to be accepted by the user.
+Once they accept the invitation, they can switch to the organization (or organization workspace) using their workspace dropdown.

 ## Collaborators

-**Collaborators** are users who are invited to an organizations workspace, but are not members of that organization.
+**Collaborators** are users who are invited to an organization's workspace, but are not members of that organization.
 As a result, their access is limited to only within that workspace.

-New collaborators to an organization's workspace can be added using the **Participants**.
-To further read the various available access levels for **Participants**, please refer the [participant roles](./workspace-management.md#participant-roles) section.
+New collaborators to an organization's workspace can be added using **Participants**.
+To learn more about the various available access levels for **Participants**, please refer to the [participant roles](./workspace-management.md#participant-roles) section.

 !!! note
     **Collaborator** can only be added from a workspace.
-For more information, please refer the [workspace management](./workspace-management.md#create-a-new-workspace) section.
+For more information, please refer to the [workspace management](./workspace-management.md#create-a-new-workspace) section.

 ## Teams